tdubb/admissions-challenge/README.md

 ----
 ## Challenge: Passing around notes in class

-In this challenge you will write be decoding secret messages using JavaScript.
+In this challenge you will be decoding secret messages using JavaScript.
 You will write a function `decrypt` that will receive a string and return a decrypted string:

 ```javascript
 var decryptA = function(message) {